Songonge/Power-BI-Projects/Netflix Content Analysis/README.md

 *	*ListedIn*: The category in which the Movie or TV Show is listed

 ## Tech Stack
 The analysis tool for this project is basic and focused on data analysis using Microsoft Power BI.
-I utilize Power BI's built-in features like Visualizations, and filters to analyze content data.
+I utilize Power BI's built-in features like Visualizations and filters to analyze content data.

 ## Project Scope
 * **Data Gathering and Integration**